Skip to Content

 Connect Your Machine

 Managed runners and BYOVM are in private beta.
 This guide describes the flow available to allowlisted teams.
 If you do not have access yet, request the beta.
-The dashboard surfaces (Runners → Your Machines, template launches, fleet launches) are gated behind the FF_GATEWAY_MANAGED_RUNNER_BETA and FF_RUNNER_BYOVM feature flags and are not visible without access.
+The dashboard surfaces (Runners → Your Machines, template launches, fleet launches) are gated behind the FF_GATEWAY_MANAGED_RUNNER_BETA and RUNNER_BYOVM feature flags and are not visible without access.

 This guide installs the public cm-runner agent on a machine you control so the Curate-Me dashboard can launch runners on it.
 The agent only makes outbound HTTPS connections — no inbound ports, no firewall changes.